muratk3n/thirdwave/en/tweets/2020/week26c.md

 2008 election was about Dubya, the incumbent..
 His popularity would lift or doom McCain (the latter happened).
-The Bama team kept their side of things light on details, not much policy, and focused on the McCain / W connection (voted with W 90% of the time, etc etc).
-It was well done that it got to McCain, he even joked [about it](https://youtu.be/pq4zrOoHXeg?t=547).
+The Bama team kept their side of things light on details, not much policy, just emphasized the McCain-W connection (voted with W 90% of the time, etc etc).
+It worked (how could it not?), McCain he even joked [about it](https://youtu.be/pq4zrOoHXeg?t=547).

 ---